hyperledger/indy-hipe/text/agent-capabilities/README.md

 ##### Consider adding some spurious details.

-If a regex in a query allows multiple message families, then occasionally you might use some made-up message family names as matches.
-If a regex allows multiple versions of a protocol, then sometimes you might use some made-up versions.
+If a regex in a query could match multiple message families, then occasionally you might add some made-up message family names as matches.
+If a regex allows multiple versions of a protocol, then sometimes you might use some made-up *versions*.
 And sometimes not.

 ##### Vary the format of responses.